-The Child Development Center is a critical component of the academic program and mirrors the teachings of the Child Development Department.
-Child Development students use the Center as a lab school for observations and work experience.
+The Child Development Center is a critical component of the academic program and mirrors the teachings of the Child Development Department Child Development students use the Center as a lab school for observations and work experience.
 The Center serves children of students, faculty, staff and the community with a professional and quality program.
 The Center's educational philosophy is built on a partnership of children, families and staff, with respect and value for each participant.
 The Center is open year-round, following the college schedule for closures.
-Hours of operation are Monday through Friday, 7:45 am to 5:15 pm.
+Hours of operation are Monday through Friday, 7:30 a.m. to 5:30 p.m.
 The Center accepts children from 18 months to 5 years old (pre-kindergarten).
+For more information call (619) 660-4660.